choi8616/cse15l-lab-reports/lab-report-1-week-2.md

 **Part6 : Optimizing Remote Running**
 - There are lots of ways to optimize remote running.
-- For example, using command in quotes at the end of ssh command to immediately run it on the server.
+- For example, using command in quotes at the end of ssh command lets you immediately run it on the server.
 - Upside arrow brings the previous command line you typed in.
-- Semicolons let you run multiple commands in one command line.
+- Semicolons let you run multiple commands in a single command line.
 Image below is a demonstration.

 ![Image](Lab1 - 6.png)